European Trip - 2001

 Photo in Zurich

 - 9/7 Friday - Took Arosa Express to Arosa.
-Travel time is 58 minutes.
+Travel time was 58 minutes.

 - Arosa is one of the highest of the Alpine resorts, the most popular resort in Grisons after Davos and St. Moritz.